brunobg/webdevbook/docs/README.md

 ## Is there code?

-Last, but not least, the base code from this book is available on the [frontend]() and [backend]() repositories.
+This book does not create a single application, and there's not a single repository with its code, but there are code examples in repos for you to download, read and run.
 This should be useful for experienced developers as well as a quick scaffolding for apps, so you can be up and running with a web/native application and backend in very little time, and with working solutions for boring things like authentication or internalization.

+You should check the [Modelarium HelloWorld](https://github.com/Corollarium/modelarium-helloworld) example for a very simple web app.
+A more involved example is at [Modellarium Example](https://github.com/Corollarium/modelarium-example).

 ### The tech stack